ElectricCanary/FreqoutMod/readme.md

 ## Pedal Overview

 The pedal is pretty well made, apparently it's made from the same circuit as the Ricochet.
 There's a single PCB for the power & DSP section.
 The face is done with three small PCBs connected between them by a ribbon.
 The face and the main PCB are connected by a header, pretty fragile.
-The analog section is powered by ±14V.
+The analog section is powered by ±14V, which is impressive.
 The CODEC is a CS4272 by Cirrus Logic, the DSP is a DSPB56725AF by NXP, there's a STM8 microcontroller for the control.

 ![Circuit](/img/circuit.jpg)
 ![Circuit Back](/img/circuitback.jpg)